int128/kubelogin/README.md

 ```
 Options:
       --kubeconfig string          Path to the kubeconfig file (default "~/.kube/config")
+      --context string             The name of the kubeconfig context to use
       --listen-port int            Port used by kubelogin to bind its local server (default 8000)
       --skip-open-browser          If true, it does not open the browser on authentication
       --insecure-skip-tls-verify   If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure